Fighting for Fair Pay

 Answers to Common Questions

-All current or former warehouse workers who were employed by A-1, at any time from February 2020 to the present, were classified as independent contractors, worked more than 40 hours in a week, did not receive compensation at the rate of time and one-half for all hours worked over 40 in a workweek or suffered deductions from their pay, can ask to join this case by filling out and signing a Consent to Sue Form and returning it to Getman, Sweeney & Dunn, PLLC.
-Positions within the class include lumpers and order selectors.
+Current or former warehouse workers who were employed by A-1 in the last three years (or possibly longer, depending on the state in which you worked), were classified as independent contractors, worked more than 40 hours in a week, didn’t receive compensation at the rate of time and one-half for all hours worked over 40 in a workweek or suffered deductions from their pay, can ask to bring their claims in an individual arbitration by contacting us through the case inquiry form or calling us at (845) 255-9370.
+Positions with possible claims include lumpers and order selectors.
+There may be other positions as well.

 What claims are covered in this case?